Description:- Charminar, State: Telangana

 here.

 Sultanate, located in Hyderabad, Telangana, India.
-Because of the vicinity of diamond mines, especially Kollur Mine, Golconda flourished as a trade centre of large diamonds,
+Because of the vicinity of diamond mines, especially Kollur Mine, Golconda flourished as a trade center of large diamonds,

-diamonds, including the colourless Koh-i-Noor , the blue Hope, the pink Daria-i-Noor , the white Regent, the Dresden
+diamonds, including the colorless Koh-i-Noor; the blue Hope; the pink Daria-i-Noor; the white Regent; the Dresden

-Green, and the colourless Orlov, Nizam and Jacob, as well as the now lost diamonds Florentine
+Green; and the colorless Orlov, Nizam, and Jacob, as well as the now lost diamonds Florentine

 needed] The information was conveyed to the ruling